Khoeckman/HousingAssembly/README.md

 # Housing Assembly (HASM)

-A ChatTriggers module to automate the creation of **Hypixel Housing projects** trough an intuitive custom programming language (`.hasm`).
+A ChatTriggers module to automate the creation of **Hypixel Housing projects** trough a custom programming language (`.hasm`).

-Because Hypixel only provides **limited scripting capabilities** (no for-loops, condition nesting, inline arithmetic expressions) and it is a slow item clicking process, this module helps save a ton of time by letting ChatTriggers do the clicking, turning high-level textual code into Housing actions.
+Because Hypixel only provides **limited scripting capabilities** (no for-loops, condition nesting, inline arithmetic expressions) and it is a slow item clicking process, this module helps save a ton of time by making ChatTriggers do the clicking, turning textual code into Housing actions and settings.

-Using an editor like VSCode makes it easier to **spot bugs**, since you can use `Ctrl+Shift+F` to search through your entire codebase at once and quickly review every action or condition.
+Using an editor like **VSCode** makes it very easy to write **HASM projects** and scan large portions of code at once to **find bugs** using built-in function like Find All (`Ctrl+Shift+F`).

 ## Installation